 Like with the typography, this stage is much easier if you already have brand guidelines.
 You should use the hex references listed.
 These begin with a #.
 As printers create colours from 4 coloured inks (cyan, magenta, yellow and black) and monitors use 3 LED lights (red, green and blue), a CYMK colour will not look the same on screen as it does on paper.

 If you don’t have a colour guideline there’s no need to worry.
 In fact this is a great way to create a colour scheme for your brand.
-Check out our list of favourite colour palette generators to get the perfect colour combination for your website.

 Now you’ve picked your colours, what do you do with them?
 Experiment.